SwissCore92/swisscore-tba-lite/README.md

 Important:
 * Handlers **must** be async functions.
-* Handlers checked in the order they were registered.
+* Handlers are checked in the order they were registered.
 * If a handler is called, the event is considered handled and will not propagate to other handlers — unless you return `bot.event.UNHANDLED`. *See [Event Handler Chaining](#event-handler-chaining) for more info.*
 * Temporary event handlers can be registered at runtime. *See [Temporary Events](#temporary-events) for more info.*